xzackli/UnitfulCosmo.jl/docs/src/index.md

 The downside to this system is that you want to avoid using the gravitational constant ``G``.
 The price of nice constants and ``H_0`` is that ``G \sim 2 \times 10^{-115} \, \text{Mpc}^2``, which is very cumbersome.
 Fortunately, in the Boltzmann equations ``G`` only appears in the form ``G\rho/c^2``, which has dimensions of ``H_0^2/c^2`` (thanks Antony Lewis).

 UnitfulCosmo exports a function `mpc(quantity)` which converts a quantity with units into its equivalent in powers of Mpc.
-To convert back, use `unmpc(desired_unit, value_in_megaparsecs)`.
+To convert back, use `unmpc(desired_unit, length)`.

 ```julia-repl
 julia> mpc(70u"km/s/Mpc")